 The best rule of thumb is to file the will with the probate court as soon as possible– even if you are unsure whether or not the estate will need to go through the process of probate.
 You can always open the estate for probate later, should you determine it is necessary.

-Penalties for Failing to File a Will
+Penalties for Failing to File the Will in Probate

 If the executor or person in possession of the will does not file it with the local probate court, that person can get in a lot of trouble.
 Georgia law states: “the probate court may attach for contempt and may fine and imprison a person withholding a will until the will is delivered.”
 (Georgia Code § 53-5-5).
 This means that the person responsible for filing the will could face civil and criminal charges for failing to file a will.
 Additionally, if the probate documents are not filed, the heirs may sue for the items or assets they are set to collect.
 If someone knowingly fails to file a will for their own financial gain, he or she could face criminal charges for intent to conceal the will.